Trahloc/midi-qol/Getting Started.md

 If enabled attacks that hit will proceed to checking saves/damage application.

 #### Configure checking saves
+Midi can automate the process of requesting and adjudicating saves.
 ![Saves](GettingStartedPics/Saves.png)
 #### Configure applying damage
 ![Damage](GettingStartedPics/Damage.png)